Notes on John 9

 propositions (vv.17, 22,35-38)

-argument may be made from the Word of God – in this case concerning the Sabbath
+arguments may be made by using (or misusing) the Word of God – in this case it

 spite of the clarity of the OT Scriptures, willful blindness failed to recognize

-the Messiah in their presence, doing astounding Messianic ministry, predicted in
+the Messiah in their presence, in spite of astounding Messianic ministry,

 Lord’s children were not left to suffer alone; His own have the comfort and